Sphereon-Opensource/OpenID-Federation/README.md

 This guide will help new users configure and deploy the OpenID Federation service, including setting up environment variables, the root entity, and necessary dependencies.
 Follow the steps outlined below.

+## Important Notices

+### Publishing Updates

+Any changes affecting Entity Statements or Subordinate Statements must be explicitly published to take effect.
+This
+includes:

+- Metadata changes
+- Trust Mark modifications
+- Configuration updates
+- Key rotations

+### Local Key Management System

+The Local Key Management Service is designed primarily for testing, development, and local experimentation purposes. **It is not intended for use in production environments** due to significant security and compliance risks.

 ## Introduction

 The system comes with a preconfigured "root" account entity that responds to the root URL identifier's endpoints ( e.g., `/.well-known/openid-federation`) and not tenant account endpoints.
 This account is used for managing configurations specific to the root entity.

-**Important:** The local Key Management System (KMS) configuration provided in this guide is for development and testing purposes only. **It must not be used in production environments.** For production, deploy a secure, production-grade KMS provider.

 ---